upsidedownlabs/Chords-Python/README.md

-# BioAmp Tool - Python
+# Chords - Python

-The BioAmp Tool is a Python script designed to interface with an Arduino-based bioamplifier, read data from it, optionally log this data to CSV or stream it via the Lab Streaming Layer (LSL), and visualize it through a graphical user interface (GUI) with live plotting.
+The Chords Python script is designed to interface with an Arduino-based bioamplifier, read data from it, optionally log this data to CSV or stream it via the Lab Streaming Layer (LSL), and visualize it through a graphical user interface (GUI) with live plotting.

 > [!NOTE]
 > Flash Arduino code to your hardware from [Chords Arduino Firmware](https://github.com/upsidedownlabs/Chords-Arduino-Firmware) to use this python tool.